kannanvijayan-zz/Thoughts/binjs_part1.md

-That said, Dart still used only plaintext source format, and was thus subject to the same scanning requirements as all other plaintext formats: every byte of the source must be scanned at runtime.
+That said, Dart still used only plaintext source format, and was thus subject to the same scanning requirements as all other plaintext formats: every byte of the source must be scanned at load time.

 ### Analysis

-Reflecting on above examples drove us to reconsider our problem statement: the best way for us to "fix" the parsing issue is to eliminate the need for parsing code entirely, unless that code is about to run.
+Reflecting on above examples drives us to reconsider our problem statement: the best way for us to "fix" the parsing issue is to eliminate the need for parsing code entirely, unless that code is about to run.